 The larger area is called the ‘ischemic penumbra’ and the care of stroke patients revolves around trying to save and revive as much of this region as possible.

 The mechanism for a brain tumor and the surgery is a little bit different but the result is the same – the area surrounding the surgical bed and the involved hemisphere of the brain are the areas we are trying to improve – not so much the surgical bed itself.

 In your case this area showed reduced activity relative to normal but more activity through the whole region than is normally seen after that type of surgery.
 So I don’t think of it as a negative.
 Typically, the SPECT defect after that surgery is often more than double the size of the tumor itself

 - The color changes in the non-surgical regions are why he asked you about accidents or other injuries besides the surgery itself, and I hadn’t previously realized that you had been in an MVA years ago.
 Those kinds of things add up on a person and create cumulative changes.

 When that happens, the SPECT colors establish that you are functioning at your current level without having complete access to your brain’s abilities and potential – thus in some cases it goes unnoticed while in other cases methods to improve blood flow and activity in these areas leads to clearly recognizable changes that enhance the person’s quality of life.

 It falls more within the spectrum of self-awareness, adaptability and the desire for ongoing forward progress than it is a statement about the person’s brain function and ability.
 In other words, it is changeable and not a prognostic indication that there is only so far you can go before hitting a permanent plateau.

 MRI: Sep 19th, 2019

-Just before traveling to the states, and going for SPECT, I decided to make yet one more MRI.
+Just before traveling to the states, and going for SPECT, I decided to have yet one more MRI.

-I did not yet hear from Dr. Richard, and until he does….here is what the official MRI report said
+I have not yet hear from Dr. Richard, and until he does…. here is what the official MRI report said

 This test was one month after having started the Ketogenic diet.